 The sustainable investment rule is represented in the model by the restriction that the average long-run debt/GDP ratio is equal to the starting debt to GDP ratio.
-The model maintains the long-run debt ratio, on average, in a symmetrical manner, expressed by the primary net financing requirement adjusting accordingly (through the term - θ ($d{t-1} - d^$)) when the actual debt/GDP ratio diverges from the initial debt/GDP ratio.
-When the actual debt/GDP ratio exceeds the initial debt/GDP ratio, the Government tightens its fiscal stance and generates a larger primary net financing requirement surplus; conversely when the actual debt/GDP ratio falls below the initial debt/GDP ratio, the Government relaxes its fiscal stance and generates a larger primary net financing requirement and generates a larger primary net financing requirement relaxes its fiscal stance and generates a larger primary net financing requirement relaxes its fiscal stance and generates a larger primary net financing requirement relaxes its fiscal stance and generates a larger primary net financing requirement deficit.
+The model maintains the long-run debt ratio, on average, in a symmetrical manner, expressed by the primary net financing requirement adjusting accordingly (through the term $-\theta(d{t-1}-d^)$) when the actual debt/GDP ratio diverges from the initial debt/GDP ratio.
+When the actual debt/GDP ratio exceeds the initial debt/GDP ratio, the Government tightens its fiscal stance and generates a larger primary net financing requirement surplus; conversely when the actual debt/GDP ratio falls below the initial debt/GDP ratio, the Government relaxes its fiscal stance and generates a larger primary net financing requirement deficit.

-In contrast, the sustainable investment rule as actually set by the Government is asymmetrical with only an upper limit set for the public sector net debt to GDP ratio21 over the economic cycle.
-Moreover, the simulation model identifies economic regimes or states and thus does keep track of the economic cycles through time.
+In contrast, the sustainable investment rule as actually set by the Government is asymmetrical with only an upper limit set for the public sector net debt to GDP ratio over the economic cycle.
+Moreover, the simulation model identifies economic states and thus does keep track of the economic cycles through time.
 The fiscal rules as represented in the net primary financing requirement equation are only observed as long-run properties of the model.
 To ensure that the fiscal rules are met over the economic cycle would require some form of dynamic programming and that implies a much more complex model framework than the current model.

-CPI inflation, RPI inflation and the short interest rate
+2.1.2 CPI inflation, RPI inflation and the short interest rate

 The simulation model is to be used to examine borrowing strategies that reflect the choice of debt instruments currently available to the Government.
 The Government issues both nominal gilts and inflation-linked gilts.
-In order to capture the inflation compensation on both the coupon payment and the outstanding principal payable
+In order to capture the inflation compensation on both the coupon payment and the outstanding principal payable on inflation-linked bonds, we need to specify the price process.